sidddy/flora/README.md

 ## Constraints

 Some "nice to have" features are not yet implemented or cannot be implemented:
-  - The sketch only works for a single Xiaomi Mi Plant sensore.
+  - The sketch only works for a single Xiaomi Mi Plant sensor.
 If you have multiple of them, you'll need to change the sketch accordingly or run multiple ESP32 clients
   - OTA updates: I didn't manage to implement OTA update capabilities due to program size constraints: BLE and WLAN brings the sketch up to 90% of the size limit, so I decided to use the remaining 10% for something more useful than OTA...
   - MQTT username & password